 Imagine you're examining a sample of water to determine the amount of a particular contaminant present.
 The contaminant might be present in very small quantities, making it difficult to express its concentration using traditional units like grams per liter or milligrams per liter.
-This is where ppm comes in handy, providing a convenient way to express very low concentrations.
-In this comprehensive guide, we will delve into the meaning of ppm in science, its applications, how to convert between ppm and other units, and its significance in various fields.
+Also, this is where ppm comes in handy, providing a convenient way to express very low concentrations.
+In this practical guide, we will walk through the meaning of ppm in science, its applications, how to convert between ppm and other units, and its significance in various fields.

 Unveiling the Meaning of PPM in Science